Recent Mad Trraveller

 Ngorongoro Crater

-Ngorongoro Crater, Tanzania The Ngorongoro Crater is the world’s largest intact volcanic caldera, approximately 260 square kilometres of enclosed grassland, forest, and wetland with walls rising 500-600 metres on all sides.
-About 25,000 large animals live permanently within the crater – the high concentration relative to the enclosed area makes this one of the most productive...
+Ngorongoro Crater, Tanzania The Ngorongoro Crater is the world’s largest intact volcanic caldera and one of the strangest wildlife viewing environments on earth.
+The walls rise 500 to 600 metres on all sides, enclosing approximately 260 square kilometres of grassland, forest, and wetland.
+About 25,000 large animals live permanently within those walls – the enclosed area concentrates...

 read more